Inspiration Stations (Poetry Posts)

 Our Inspiration Stations feature a variety of creative work.

-Who: The program is sponsored by Go Lloyd's Pedestrian Committee in partnership with Calaroga Terrace, Doubletree Hotel, Oregon Convention Center and Holladay Park Plaza.
+Who: The program is sponsored by Go Lloyd's Pedestrian Committee in partnership with Calaroga Terrace, DoubleTree by Hilton - Portland, Oregon Convention Center, Management Recruiters and Holladay Park Plaza.
 We are always looking for new partners to add to the Inspiration Stations in the district.

 Why: The pedestrian committee works to make walking safe, fun and easy in the Lloyd District.
 We focus on helping people experience the pleasures of walking, improving infrastructure for all who use our sidewalks, parks and intersections, and enhancing the district by creating walk-worthy destinations such as inspiration stations and food carts.